 Religion seeks to develop the religious literacy of students so that students might participate critically and authentically in contemporary culture.
 Religion focuses on education for life including how we can live well and in harmony with our environment.
-This subject includes study of the major world religions focusing on Catholic Christian tradition and Gospel values.
+This subject includes study of the major world religions including Christianity, Judaism, Islam, Buddhism, and Hinduism, as well as Aboriginal and Torres Strait Islander Spiritualities with a particular focus and emphasis on Catholic Christian traditions and Gospel values.
 Students develop critical thinking skills, including those of analysis, reasoning and evaluation, as well as communication skills.
 The subject contributes to students becoming informed citizens, as religion continues to function as a powerful dimension of human experience.
 Through recognising the factors that contribute to different religious expressions, students develop empathy and respect for the ways people think, feel and act religiously, as well as a critical awareness of the religious diversity that exists locally and globally.
 This subject prepares students for the General Subject Study of Religion and the Applied Subject Religion and Ethics.